Think optichannel, not omnichannel, for an effortless CX

 In his excellent book “The Effortless Experience: Conquering the New Battleground for Customer Loyalty”, Matt Dixon reports that only 16% of customers prefer choice of channel over ease of interaction.
 Put another way, 84% would just prefer something simple.
 They want the easiest way to fix their issue, and don’t care what it is.

-If you’re not familiar with Matt’s book, this webinar is a great introduction:
+If you’re not familiar with Matt’s book, this webinar is a great introduction on YouTube:

 My advice is that before investing in multiple new channels, organisations would be better served by thinking through the customer journeys and the issues that typically lead customers to contact them.
 Then, determine which channel would be best suited to solving those issues.